shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

 comments: true
 ---

-I'm guiding another customer through a pentest review soon for an upcoming release, and of course we have to switch off all the headers that IIS and ASP.NET serve up to the user.
+I just finished another project with a customer which involved a pentest (penetration testing) review for their upcoming launch.
+And as usual, this involves hiding a bunch of headers that IIS and ASP.NET serve up on each response.

 In particuar: